kelvinlinkk/DialogJS/README.md

 - Introduce [ setVar ] and [ showVar ] for variable customization.
 - Enable user interaction through click and space key for dialog progression.
 - Exclude lines containing only commands from being considered as lines.
-- Incorporate the [ goto ] command for script navigation.
+- Incorporate the [ goto ] command and buttons for script navigation.

 ## TODO